-To export, choose the command File | Options (2) to open the dialog box "Settings".
+To export settings, choose the command File | Options (2), and the "Options" dialog box will open.
 Here, click on the Manage button located at the bottom left of each tab of this dialog box.

-Another dialog box "Manage Settings" will open.
-Here, choose from the following options which settings you want to save:
+This will open another dialog box "Manage settings for Office".
+Here, select which settings you want to save from the following options:

-Tip: You can also just export all of them, but later when importing you must make sure that you only select the options you really want.
+Tip: You can also just export all of them, but you will have to ensure when subsequently importing that you only select the options you really want.